 Are you ready for termination?
 Is the clock ticking – if notice has been served, does that party have a right to terminate after a defined period?
 If you are the customer, do you have alternative sources of supply lined up?

 10. Consider your position immediately if you receive a notice of force majeure

 If the contract is part of a chain of contracts and you get served a notice of force majeure, you need to consider quickly whether you should serve force majeure notices on subcontracts or head contracts affected by performance.
 Those contracts may or may not be back to back – exceptions need to be noted.

 This is where it gets complicated: you need to assess each contract in its context and work out whether a force majeure notice served on one contract will have knock-on effects up or down the chain of contracts.

 Remember that it is not always necessary to get the contract out and threaten the other side.
 In a global pandemic such as Covid-19, the other party to your contract may be going through a similar or even a worse experience.
 It may be possible to agree something by way of change control that benefits both parties in the long term.

-Remember not to prejudice your position by not serving notice of force majeure while negotiating with the other party though.
+Remember not to prejudice your position by not serving a valid notice of force majeure while negotiating with the other party though.

 Richard Stephens 18 March 2020

 Caveat: I warned right at the beginning that force majeure clauses are all different.
-The effects of Covid-19 on a party’s performance will differ from one business to another.
+The effects of Covid-19 on a party’s performance will differ from one business to another and will depend on the precise wording in the contract.
 Always take professional advice before acting on anything contained in this note.